Ameya79/Squeezy-Image-Compressor/README.md

 📜 License

 MIT License.
-This project is open-source — feel free to fork it, build on it, or use it in your own projects.
+This project is open-source, feel free to fork it, build on it, or use it in your own projects.

 ---